 Even though New York City is a fabulous gay vacation destination there are only a few gay sex venues here – and all of them are pretty terrible.
 We really don’t recommend visiting any, except perhaps Paddles if you are feeling bit kinky.

 If your visiting from outside of the USA you should know that the gay sauna culture is not very prevalent in the USA and in no way as popular or as high-quality as you might find in international destinations such as Bangkok, Barcelona, London, and Paris.
 New York, however, much like San Fran, closed all of these gay sex locations in the wake of the AIDS crisis and it has never sprung back – because local regulations discourage them, hook up apps remain popular and real estate costs are simply too costly.

 With such a high LGBT+ population, you just know there has to be pretty of action going down here – and you can join in by either downloading a gay hook up app, going to the last New York City bathhouse or checking out some of the more cruise orientated gay bars.

-Handsome NYC – Two erotic fantasy underwear events for gay men held at Paddles or RPG Playspace in Astoria Queens once a week.
-Also organizes the once-a-month Incubus parties, a sexy night with a kinky twist for criminally seductive dudes.
+- Handsome NYC – Two erotic fantasy underwear events for gay men held at Paddles or RPG Playspace in Astoria Queens once a week.
+Because who doesn’t want to dance around in a room filled with gay men in undies.
+It also organizes the once-a-month Incubus parties, a sexy night with a kinky twist for criminally seductive dudes.